-At Thornton Primary School, we encourage parental/carer engagement and involvement throughout the pupil's learning journey.
-Parents/carers are routinely invited to discuss their child's needs and how these can be met within the school.
+At Thornton Primary School, we encourage parental engagement and involvement throughout the pupil's learning journey.
+Parents are invited to discuss their child's needs and how these can be met within the school.
 All parents/carers are invited to Parent Evenings three times a year to discuss their child's learning and progress.
-In addition to this, pupils with SEND and pastoral needs will have regular tailored reviews and meetings with their child's key adults as part of our inclusive offer.

-We maintain regular correspondence with parents/carers through a mutually agreed, preferred method of communication such as: telephone calls, letters, home-communication books, emails.
-This includes sharing information in regards to further support and advice.
-We aim to provide complete transparency in our approach: if there are concerns that your child may have additional SEND or pastoral needs we will discuss the process in regards to the help they will receive internally by the staff within the school and externally, through the advice and expertise of specialist services.
-We pride ourselves in ensuring the parents are a key part of the decision-making process, every step of the way.
+Additional to this, pupils with SEND and pastoral needs will have tailored reviews and regular meetings with their pupil's key adults as part of our inclusive offer.
+We aim to maintain regular correspondence with parents and carers through the preferred method of communication such as: telephone calls, letters, home communication books, emails and signposting to relevant, high quality information with regard to further support and advice.
+We aim to provide complete transparency in our approach.
+If there are concerns that your child may have additional SEND or pastoral needs we will discuss the process in regard to the help they will receive internally by the staff within the school and externally, through the advice and expertise of specialist services.
+We pride ourselves in ensuring that parents/carers are part of the decision making process, every step of the way.